 Since the beginning of these two civilizations, historians have been comparing their norms, customs, and cultures.
 This is because although these two countries are neighbors, there are quite a number of differences and similarities between the two.
 It must be noted here that the relations between these nations have blown hot and cold over the years, since ancient times, and at the end of the First World War.
-On the cultural front, the Chinese culture has always dominated Japan’s culture and this domination has shown itself in Japan’s norms, culture, and values.
+On the cultural front, Chinese culture has always dominated Japan’s culture and this domination has shown itself in Japan’s norms, culture, and values.

-However, with the passage of time, as the influence of Chinese culture over Japanese culture started to decline, the Japanese culture began to emerge and evolve, creating its own distinct identity.
+However, with the passage of time, as the influence of Chinese culture over Japanese culture started to decline, Japanese culture began to emerge and evolve, creating its own distinct identity.
 This has given rise to a number of differences and similarities between the two cultures.

 Difference Between Chinese and Japanese Languages